-The X35 model is a digital electronic microprocessor controller that can be used typically for refrigeration applications.
-It has ON/OFF temperature control and defrost control at defined times (Real Time Clock Defrosting), at time intervals, by arrival at temperature or by length of time of continuous compressor operation through stopping the compressor, electric heating or hot gas/cycle inversion.
+The X35P model is a digital electronic microprocessor controller that can be used typically for refrigeration applications.
+It has ON/OFF or PID temperature control and defrost control at defined times (Real Time Clock Defrosting), at time intervals, by arrival at temperature or by length of time of continuous compressor operation through stopping the compressor, electric heating or hot gas/cycle inversion.

-The instrument has up to 4 relay outputs, up to 4 inputs configurable for PTC, NTC and Pt1000 temperature probes, and 2 digital inputs.
-It can be also equipped with an RS485 serial communication interface with MODBUS-RTU communication protocol, a calendar clock (Real Time Clock) and an NFC interface for parameters programming.
+The instrument has a frequency modulated digital output (9 ÷ 12 VDC 250 Hz max.) or analog 0 ÷ 5/10 V, up to 4 relay outputs, up to 4 inputs configurable for PTC, NTC and Pt1000 temperature probes, and 2 digital inputs.
+It can be also equipped with an internal buzzer for acoustic alarms notification, an RS485 serial communication interface with MODBUS-RTU communication protocol, a Calendar Clock and an NFC interface for parameters programming.

 The calendar clock allows to program defrosting events, auxiliary output switching, control Set Point changes, instrument ON/OFF, etc. at pre-set times (max.
 14 daily and 98 weekly events).
 A furher feature of the calendar clock instrument version is the HACCP function which can store the last 10 occurred alarms (alarm type, start, duration and temperature peaks).
-Two Digital Inputs are always available and, as an alternative to Pr3 and Pr4 temperature probe inputs, two other digital inputs can be configured.
+2 digital inputs are always available and, as an alternative to Pr3 and Pr4 temperature probe inputs, it is possible to configure 2 further digital inputs.